nus-cs2103-AY2324S2/ip/docs/README.md

 ---------------------------------------------
 Noted.
 I've removed this task:
   [T][] say bye
-Now you have 0 tasks in the list...
+Now you have 0 tasks in the list.
 ---------------------------------------------
 ```